Fundamentals

 Transiting Moon phases

 Electional astrologers pay attention to the Moon's phase when choosing dates for important events.
-Starting a business under a waxing Moon is a common recommendation.
-The reasoning: you want the light (and momentum) building, not fading.
-It's a simple heuristic, not a law, but it's been used for centuries.
+Starting under a waxing Moon is a common recommendation because the visible light is building rather than fading.
+It is a simple heuristic, not a law, and should be weighed with the rest of the chart.

 Moon phases beyond Sun-Moon

-For personal work, the Sun-Moon cycle is the one to track because it moves fast enough to be practical.
-You get a new lunar cycle every month — twelve chances a year to observe how the eight phases play out against the backdrop of your natal chart.
+For personal work, the Sun-Moon cycle is the easiest one to observe because it moves fast enough to be practical.
+You get a new lunar cycle every month, which gives you regular chances to compare the eight phases against the backdrop of your natal chart.

 Use It With Augurine